apache/spark/CI.rst

   docker run -it docker.pkg.github.com/apache/airflow/master-python3.6-ci:210056909

-But you usually need to pass more variables amd complex setup if you want to connect to a database or enable some integrations.
+But you usually need to pass more variables and complex setup if you want to connect to a database or enable some integrations.
 Therefore it is easiest to use `Breeze <BREEZE.rst>`_ for that.
 For example if you need to reproduce a MySQL environment with kerberos integration enabled for run 210056909, in python 3.8 environment you can run: